Staff

 Multicultural Senior Meal Registered Dietitian

-She loves spending time with her husband, son and family on foodie adventures, breathing in different biomes, spending quiet time near water and creating new ways to educate the public.
+On days off she loves spending time with her husband, son, and family on foodie adventures, breathing in different biomes, spending quiet time near water and being active.

 Youth and Families Program Director